Fieldmice - Year 1

 This term's topics

-Science - We will be learning about animals, particularly those found on the African plains.
-We will be learning to classify them into different groups, recognising the difference between fish, amphibians, reptiles, birds and mammals.
+Science - We will be learning about animals from around the world.
+We will be learning to classify them into groups, recognising the difference between fish, amphibians, reptiles, birds and mammals.
 We will also identify the differences between herbivores, carnivores and omnivores, and finding out what foods our favourite animals like to eat.

 Take a look at our curriculum map for more information on our topics.